UHF television broadcasting: Freeze on new television stations (1948)

 Ultimately, the question the FCC faced of how to allocate bandwidth for new television licenses would not take "months" to resolve, but several years.
 To newer entrants into TV broadcasting such as the American Broadcasting Company and DuMont Television Network, the need for additional TV channels in major markets was urgent.
 For proponents of educational TV broadcasting, the difficulties in competing with commercial broadcasters for the increasingly scarce VHF channels was also a problem.

 Allocating more of the VHF band (30 to 300 MHz) by moving existing radio communication users away seemed to be impossible.
 FM radio broadcasting had already suffered a huge setback after a forced move from a 42–50 MHz allocation to an 88–108 MHz allocation in 1946.
 This had rendered all pre-1946 FM transmitters and receivers obsolete, and there was heavy resistance to moving FM a second time.
 Aeronautical radio is located above 108 MHz; military aeronautical radio used 225–400 MHz.
 Additional public safety, commercial land-mobile, and amateur radio services had allocations in Band II.
 It was impractical and uneconomic to require these well-established VHF users to move to other frequencies, such as the 300 MHz – 3 GHz UHF band.

 All of this made expansion of broadcast television channels into the UHF band inevitable, though the technology and broadcasting characteristics of UHF was at this time largely unproven.
 Even the television standard to use to broadcast on UHF was in question at the time of the 1948 FCC freeze.

 With the knowledge that UHF channel allocation would be necessary to expand television coverage, and with the knowledge that by 1949 VHF television was an entrenched standard, the FCC proposed intermixture, licensing both VHF and UHF stations in a single city.
 Intermixture would rely on consumers rapidly adopting television sets with UHF tuning capability, and on the base assumption that a UHF television station was functionally equivalent to a VHF one.
 To allocate four to as many as seven VHF channels to each of the largest cities would mean forcing the smaller, intervening cities completely onto UHF channels, while an allocation scheme that sought to assign one or two VHF channels in each smaller city would force VHF and UHF stations to compete in most markets.
 The largest cities with the most sets in use benefitted most from VHF allocations.
 For example, New York City, Washington-Baltimore, Los Angeles, and San Francisco received seven VHF stations apiece, and Chicago was allocated five, with the other two of those channels going to Milwaukee, Wisconsin and Rockford, Illinois.

-FCC rules published on April 11, 1952, defined the final modern-day UHF allocation of 70 channels, 14 through 83, with 6 MHz separation.
+FCC rules published on April 11, 1952, defined the final modern-day UHF allocation of 70 channels, 14 through 83, with 6 MHz bandwidth.
 It used standard NTSC standards.
 This would allow the license freeze enacted in 1949 to end.
-Through the entire three-and-a-half year freeze period, KC2XAK remained the only UHF television station in regular operation.
+Through the entire three-and-a-half-year freeze period, KC2XAK remained the only UHF television station in regular operation.